akeneo/pim-community-dev/STANDARD_FORMAT.md

 ### Associations

-The structure of array is composed like that:
+The structure of the array is composed as below:

         "associations" => array:3 [
           "X_SELL" => array:2 [